 (1) The applicant shall submit the Board's signed notice for recording of site plan approval and statement of conditions for recording in the Worcester Registry of Deeds (or properly file the same with the Recorder of the Land Court if the land is registered land) and shall obtain a receipt therefor.

-(2) The applicant shall present the receipt(s) to the Department of Planning and Development which will make a copy thereof for its records and shall then distribute copies of the approved plans to the various Town departments according to the policy of the Department.
+(2) The applicant shall present the receipt(s) to the Department of Planning and Development, which will make a copy thereof for its records and shall then distribute copies of the approved plans to the various Town departments according to the policy of the Department.

 (a) The Building Commissioner will not issue any permits until he has received these plans.